gilbertchen/duplicacy/GUIDE.md

 You can assign a tag to the snapshot so that later you can refer to it by tag in other commands.

-If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed throughout the backup procedure.
+If the -stats option is specified, statistical information such as transfer speed, the number of chunks will be displayed throughout the backup procedure.

+The -threads option can be used to specify more than one thread to upload chunks.
+Currently this option is available only when the Backblaze B2 storage is selected.

+The -limit-rate option sets a cape on the maximum upload rate.

 The -vss option works on Windows only to turn on the Volume Shadow Copy service such that files opened by other processes with exclusive locks can be read as usual.